-This discussion and analysis should be read in conjunction with our financial statements and accompanying notes included elsewhere in this quarterly report.
-Operating results are not necessarily indicative of results that may occur in future periods.
+This discussion and analysis should be read in conjunction with our financial statements and accompanying notes included elsewhere in this Quarterly Report on Form 10-Q. Operating results are not necessarily indicative of results that may occur in future periods.

-This quarterly report contains certain statements that are considered forward-looking statements within the meaning of the Private Securities Reform Act of 1995.
+This Quarterly Report on Form 10-Q contains certain statements that are considered forward-looking statements within the meaning of the Private Securities Reform Act of 1995.
 We intend that such statements be protected by the safe harbor created thereby.
 Forward-looking statements relate to expectations, beliefs, projections, future plans and strategies, anticipated events or trends and similar expressions concerning matters that are not historical facts.
 In some cases, you can identify forward-looking statements by terms such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "plan," "potential," "should," "will" and "would" or the negatives of these terms or other comparable terminology.